With Red Dead Redemption 2 out of the way, we can now start thinking about the inevitable game in the Grand Theft Auto franchise: GTA 6.

 The thing about Rockstar Games is that it’s incredibly secretive.
 No trailer is getting out of that game studio unless someone seriously screws up.

-If there’s a GTA 6 trailer, you’ll know about it because the internet will explode.
+If there’s a GTA 6 trailer, you’ll know about it because the internet will explode - and we'll let you know.
+But we're not expecting one anytime soon.

 GTA 6 news and rumors: what do we know so far?